 Aside from being a wonderfully eco-friendly alternative to single-use plastic storage bags, these reusable pouches are also latex-, PVC-, and BPA-free.
 The pinch-tight seal keeps air out and makes the bags ideal for storing cut fruits, vegetables, hunks of cheese, and even marinating meats overnight.
-Our tester stored home-smoked cheese in one and found it left barely any scent inside the bag.
-The faint odor she could detect disappeared as soon as the bag was washed.
+We stored home-smoked cheese in one and found it left barely any scent inside the bag.
+The faint odor detected disappeared as soon as the bag was washed.

 Made from 100 percent food-grade silicone, these bags are durable and safe to use in the fridge, freezer, microwave, and oven up to 400 degrees.
 They can even go directly into a pot of boiling water to cook sous vide.
 We've listed the sandwich size here, which is advertised as holding anywhere from 15 to 28 fluid ounces.
 The “sandwich bag” name indicates this size’s intended use, and it can hold a surprisingly large volume of a range of perishable foods.

-Our tester was able to seal in 26 ounces of water, none of which leaked out when she flipped the bag upside down.
+We were able to seal in 26 ounces of water, none of which leaked out when the bag was flipped upside down.
 The bag seals so well, in fact, that it may take a little practice to grasp it at the right place to open it.
-Once our tester found the seal’s release point, the closure released with minimal effort.
-While the silicone material is much thicker and therefore bulkier than single-used bags (especially at the closure), our tester didn't mind and thought it would keep the bag in great shape through many uses.
+Once you find the seal’s release point, the closure releases with minimal effort.
+While the silicone material is much thicker and therefore bulkier than single-used bags (especially at the closure), we think that will keep the bag in great shape through many uses.

 You can find larger versions of this bag, holding up to 104 fluid ounces, for bigger storage needs.
-The bags come in a range of attractive colors and patterns that will brighten up any kitchen, and don't worry about not being able to see inside—the front of the bag is clear, so our tester could easily identify its contents.
+The bags come in a range of attractive colors and patterns that will brighten up any kitchen, and don't worry about not being able to see inside—the front of the bag is clear, so you can easily identify its contents.

 Price at time of publish: $13 for sandwich bag